darklang/docs/docs/contributing/adding-your-first-test.md

 > List::reverse
 ```

 OK, these are the functions that need tests.
-Pick your favourite.
+Pick your favorite.

 ## Adding the test